scientific-python/blog.scientific-python.org/content/posts/numpy/searchsorted/index.md

 The baseline implementation performs one binary search per query.
 Each search is independent, but executed sequentially in Python.
 We can adapt the algorithm so multiple binary searches make progress together in batches.
 For that we can represent the state of all searches as arrays and update them simultaneously using vectorized operations.

-In NumPy, operations on arrays are executed in compiled C loops over contiguous memory.
+In NumPy, operations on arrays are executed in compiled C++ loops.
 This removes Python overhead and allows the CPU to efficiently process large batches of independent work.

 ## Let's vectorize our binary search